Skip to Main Content

 Law Report Series

-• The abbreviation of the law report series should adhere to AGLC Rule 2.2.3, and use the abbreviations which appear in the AGLC Appendix ACases are available in report series (authorised / unauthorised) or unreported from the courts directly.
+• Case law is available in report series (authorised / unauthorised) or unreported from the courts directly.
 The authorised version should always be used where available.

-Order of preference for citing cases:
+Order of version preference for citing case law:

-1. Authorised report series
+1. Authorised law report series

-2. Unauthorised report (Generalist)
+2. Unauthorised law report (Generalist)

-3. Unauthorised report (Subject-specific)
+3. Unauthorised law report (Subject-specific)

 4. Unreported (with medium neutral citation) - i.e. with unique court ID